 What Do We Believe?

-We are a congregation of the United Church of Christ, a mainline Protestant denomination.
+We are an Open and Affirming Congregation of the United Church of Christ, a mainline Protestant denomination.
 The UCC was formed out of four streams of reformed Protestant churches over fifty years ago.
 In this part of the world, many of these churches were Congregational churches.
 Each church calls its own pastor, owns its own property, and determines its own bylaws, in covenant with other UCC churches locally, statewide, and nationally.

 UCC churches are generally “non-creedal,” which means that you do not need to ascribe to any specific sets of beliefs as a test of membership.
 Our Christian faith and beliefs are formed over time and in community as we ask questions and wrestle with tough issues.
 Bring your questions, bring your doubts, bring your true self–and meet God and your neighbors here.